-Panel C shows the impact of online competition on market-level variation in tuition prices.
-The dependent variable is the absolute difference between the institution's posted tuition and the national average tuition divided by the national average tuition.
-Thus, the estimates yield the effect of increased competition on the coefficient of variation (the standard deviation divided by the mean).
+the national average tuition.
+Thus the estimates yield the effect of increased competition on the coefficient of variation (the standard deviation divided by the mean).
 Interestingly, the estimates indicate an increase in price dispersion post-2006 as a function of 2000 market share.
-These estimates are driven by private 2-year schools, where a 1 standard deviation increase in the H-index leads to a 1.4 percentage point increase in the coefficient of variation.
-Again, this evidence suggests schools likely are not competing over posted prices, which is sensible given the sizable subsidies offered to students through the financial aid system.
-10 Indeed, if prices are difficult for students to observe, higher competition could cause an increase in posted prices that are driven by university expansions in educational resources.
+These estimates are driven by private two-year schools, where a one-standard-deviation increase in the Herfindahl index leads to a 1.4 percentage point increase in the coefficient of variation.
+Again, this evidence suggests that schools likely are not competing over posted prices, which is sensible given the sizable subsidies offered to students through the financial aid system.10 Indeed, if prices are difficult for students to observe, higher competition could cause an increase in posted prices that are driven by university expansions in educational resources.